 We may sometimes need to process your personal data as part of our legal obligations in the case of safeguarding (Article 6 (1) (c)).

-We may also process special category data in line with substantial public interest.
+We may also process special category data in line with the substantial public interest.
 (Article 9 (2)(g).

 - body of persons approval (BOPA)